 1. Use clear Ikea jars as pantry storage

 Tired of opening your pantry door only to be met with a shower of oats?
 Rather than cramming in hundreds of bags, boxes and half empty packets, keep dry ingredients like flour, pasta, pulses and cereals in clear, storage jars.
 Use tape, or get fancy with a label maker, and name each container so you know exactly what’s in each.
 Remember to also write on the expiration date for the most effective pantry storage.

-2. Store on the back of a door
+2. Add pantry storage to the back of your door

 Door storage unit from Elfa.